sccallahan/ChromExploreR/README.md

 Related Posts
 -----

-An example of outputs from ChromExploreR analysis can be found [here on Rpubs.](http://rpubs.com/cjt5/502911)
+An example of outputs from ChromXploreR analysis can be found [here on Rpubs.](http://rpubs.com/cjt5/502911)